WallaceIT/wallaceit.github.io/embedded-linux-journey/embedded-linux-journey.md

 The work will focus on the Beagleplay platform, which is widely available at a low cost and already used in a number of different courses, such as the ones [from](https://bootlin.com/training/embedded-linux/) [Bootlin](https://bootlin.com/doc/training/boot-time/) and [from](https://rootcommit.com/training/embedded-linux/) Root Commit.
 The Beagleplay is based on a AM625 SoC from Texas Instruments and features a rich set of periphrals, including Etherne, Bluetooth/Wifi, RTC and so on.
 Detailed specifications can be found at the official product page.

-A key point of the AM625 SoC, which will be fundamental for the work presented below, is that most of the documentation for it is public, including the Technical Reference Manual[^1].
-In the same way, the Beagleplay schematics[^2] are public and released under an open license.
+A key point of the AM625 SoC, which will be fundamental for the work presented below, is that most of the documentation for it is public, including the Technical Reference Manual.
+In the same way, the Beagleplay schematics are public and released under an open license.

 ### Software